International Shooting Sport Federation: Rossi Presidency

 Luciano Rossi was elected as ISSF President at the 70th General Assembly on 30 November 2022.

 On December 1, Rossi appointed German Willi Grill as Secretary-General, replacing Ratner.

-In March 2023, Rossi expressed his desire to reinstate Russian and Belarusian athletes so they can compete at the 2024 Summer Olympics in Paris as neutrals.
+In March 2023, Rossi expressed his desire to reinstate Russian and Belarusian athletes so they could compete as Individual Neutral Athletes at the 2024 Summer Olympics in Paris.
+Two Belarusian athletes ultimately competed as neutral athletes, neither advancing to finals.

 In December 2023, the Executive Committee convened an Extraordinary Meeting at the request of Rossi, where Willi Grill was dismissed as Secretary General, the reasons for which were not disclosed.